-Shopify and BigCommerce are both leading ecommerce website building and running platforms that have been growing in popularity over the years.
+Shopify and BigCommerce are both leading ecommerce website-building and running platforms that have been growing in popularity over the years.

-While BigCommerce relies on one of the widest arrays of integrated ecommerce tools and features, Shopify boasts some excellent built-in features too but relies more on the vast choice of ecommerce apps at the Shopify App Store.
+While BigCommerce relies on one of the widest arrays of integrated ecommerce tools and features, Shopify boasts some excellent built-in features too, but relies more on the vast choice of ecommerce apps at the Shopify App Store.

-While Shopify is a more suitable option for dropshipping and for making landing pages and for blog posts, BigCommerce is a better choice for a user interested in adding product reviews and improving the SEO.
+While Shopify is a more suitable option for dropshipping and making landing pages and blog posts, BigCommerce is a better choice for a user interested in adding product reviews and improving the SEO.

 Which Is Easiest to Use?

 The ease of use of an ecommerce website builder and platform is one of the first features which users look for when picking the best one for their needs.
 This is especially true for any user with no coding skills and with limited tech skills who want to set up and run their own online store without hiring expensive professional developers and designers.

 In the ease of use round of the BigCommerce vs. Shopify challenge, it is easy to conclude that Shopify is the winner.
 Shopify is designed to be easy to understand and use, even by newbies.